Every Katrich Vessel

 All Fired Up!

-Inaugural all-pottery event set
+All-pottery event set

-The inaugural Columbus Pottery Show and Sale is set for Oct.
-3 and 4 at the Aladdin Shrine Center, 3850 Stelzer Rd.
+The Columbus Pottery Show and Sale is set for Oct.
+3 and 4 at the Aladdin Center, 3850 Stelzer Rd.
 The event inclues a pottery auction on Oct.
 2, followed by the show and sale.

 Fifty art pottery exhibitors representing more than 100 years of art pottery will be featured.
 Their work spans all styles, from Victorian, art nouveau, arts & cafts, art deco, modern and contemporary.